 USE OF PERSONAL INFORMATION

-- provide, maintain, and improve our Services, and develop future Services;
+- provide, maintain, deliver, and improve our Services, and develop future Services;

-- provide and deliver products and services you request, process transactions, and send you related information, including confirmations and invoices;
+- process transactions and send you related information, including confirmations and invoices;

-- improve web and mobile user experiences, help run our websites more efficiently, gather broad demographic information, and evaluate the effectiveness of our advertising;
+- improve web and mobile user experiences, help run our websites and apps more efficiently, gather demographic information, and evaluate the effectiveness of our advertising;

 - monitor and analyze trends, usage, and activities in connection with our Services;